 About App State Online

-Recognized as one of the top online education destinations in the country by U.S. News & World Report, App State Online (formerly known as Distance Education) is designed to meet students wherever they are — whether they are seeking a degree, a credential or looking to sharpen their personal and/or professional skills.
-Through App State Online, Appalachian State University offers innovative, flexible and accredited undergraduate and graduate programs through two modes of teaching delivery: online and off campus.
+Recognized as one of the top online education destinations in the country by U.S. News & World Report, App State Online is designed to meet students wherever they are — whether they are seeking a degree, a credential or looking to sharpen their personal and/or professional skills.
+Through App State Online, Appalachian State University offers innovative, flexible and accredited undergraduate and graduate programs.
 Learn more at https://online.appstate.edu.

 About graduate education at App State